hbutalia/c24-maven-template/readme.md

 4. Run mvn package

-The resultant jar will just contain your generate classes.
+The resultant jar will just contain your generated classes.
 See the [Maven Shade plugin] (http://maven.apache.org/plugins/maven-shade-plugin/) if you wish to build a jar file which also contains their dependencies.